DanielBUBU/PD_maid/README.md

 ![npm](./readme_assets/npm.png)
 5. Click PD_Maid_link_start.bat (or just run using `node .` in cmd),PD_Maid_link_start_admin.bat will ask for admin permission</br>
 6. Once it's ready, it will output a console log</br>
+    - YTDLP ECCESS error might appear in Linux/Termux,`chmod a+x yt-dlp`should solve the problem

 ## Support/Bug report